Robert Abrams Memorial Grant

 As a certified biology teacher, Bob began teaching at Bloomington HS.
 Eventually his career led him to Rich East High School and, after a year, he became the Instructional Leader for Science.
 While at Rich East, Bob successfully wrote for the Enhancing Education Through Technology grant where Rich East was awarded $830,000 to infuse technology into instruction.
 Within the Rich Township High Schools, Bob was also an Associate Principal and the Coordinator for Data, Assessment, and Grants.
 Bob ended his career as an Assistant Principal at Joliet Twp HS Dist 204.

-The goal of this scholarship is to provide at least two science educators (ideally 1 elementary and 1 high school) with the opportunity to participate in staff development when the lack of school/district funding would otherwise make that participation prohibitive.
+The goal of this scholarship is to provide at least two science educators (ideally 1 elementary and 1 high school) with the opportunity to participate in staff development when the lack of school/district funding would prevent that participation.
 As such, this scholarship will pay the registration fees for at least two science educators to attend the annual Northern Illinois Science Educators' (NISE) Conference.
+NOTE: More scholarships are typically awarded at the discretion of the NISE Board of Directors.

 Open to all science educators interested in attending the annual NISE Conference.
 NISE employees, leadership, and family members are not eligible.

 Registration fees for the annual NISE conference.
-Applicants may request school/district reimbursement of substitute fees.
+If applicantion requests school/district reimbursement of substitute fees, please provide justification.